 Carbon dioxide emissions are also contributing to climate change, which is causing glaciers and ice sheets to melt and water to expand as it heats.
-This leads to sea level rise, which scientists in 2013 estimated could reach 69 centimeters in the next century.
-In some regions, 70 percent of coral has been bleached in recent years due to climate change.
+This leads to sea level rise, which the Intergovernmental Panel on Climate Change in 2019 estimated could reach over a meter in the next century.
+Around the world, 14 percent of coral reefs have been killed in recent years due to climate change.

-Our understanding of the oceans remains limited, though: only about 5 percent of the seafloor has been properly mapped.
-The U.N., though, hopes to change this when it launches the Decade for Ocean Science for Sustainable Development in 2021.
+Our understanding of the oceans remains limited, though: less than 10 percent of the ocean has been properly mapped.
+The U.N., though, hopes to change this through its Decade for Ocean Science for Sustainable Development, which began in 2021.

 Read the rest of our ‘fast facts’ series on ecosystems below.